Fire and Rain (song): Background and composition

-Taylor references the song in another of his compositions, "That's Why I'm Here", title track from his 1985 album, in which he writes, "Fortune and fame's such a curious game.
-Perfect strangers can call you by name.
-Pay good money to hear 'Fire and Rain' again and again and again."

-He also refers to the song in another composition, "Money Machine" (a cynical take on the financial aspects of the recording industry): "When I began the game, see me singing ‘bout Fire and Rain; Lemme just sing it again — I've seen fives and I’ve seen tens."

 Reception

+Record World said that the release of Taylor's version as a single after several cover versions had been released "was bound to come along.
+With so many versions out there is no reason the excellent original will not be THE one."
+Cash Box similarly referred to Taylor releasing it as a single, saying: "Now, the fourth or fifth to release his own 'Fire & Rain,' Taylor may have found his sought after single hit the hard way.
+The 'original' comes in the wake of R. B. Greaves' sales and Johnny Rivers' current treatment (not to mention BS&T's album track getting further notice)."
+Billboard described it as a "poignant ballad."

 Broadcast Music, Inc. ranked "Fire and Rain" at number 82 on its "Top 100 Songs of the Century" list, while voters for the National Endowment for the Arts and Recording Industry Association of America's Songs of the Century list, which comprises 365 songs of "historical significance" recorded from 1900 to 2000, placed "Fire and Rain" at number 85.
 In April 2011, the song was named at number 227 on Rolling Stone's list of 500 greatest songs of all time.
+In September 2021, Rolling Stone updated their ranking of the 500 greatest songs of all time, moving the song up to number 146.